oeh-tnf/JKU-Games-Page/00_lan.md

 * Try new games in the Game Dev Area

 We usually have enough space for all PC players, so you do not need to reserve a place.
 Still, if you want to make absolutely sure that you are not transporting your 50kg machine here in vain, you can grab a free reservation below.
 People that have reserved a spot will be prioritized if spots run out.

+**Note: The ticket shop has not yet opened.
+Check back regularly to not miss anything.**

 <a href="https://pretix.eu/jkugames/SoSe24/" target="_blank" rel="noopener noreferrer" class="button img">Reserve a spot!</a>